SAP’s Cloud-Focused Strategy and Data Management

 However, this issue won’t affect the performance of the SAP Business Technology Platform.

-As the tool is based on OASIS industry standard, it can be used by almost any business in about every country.
-And it also comes with various features, like –
+As the tool is based on OASIS industry standards, it can be used by almost any business in any country.
+It also comes with various features like:

-… that can improve your data structure, and control data flow efficiently.
-The SAP DMS is currently available in two different options altogether.
-These are –
+These can improve your data structure and control data flow efficiently.
+The SAP DMS is currently available in two different options altogether:

 How Can It Improve Your Business?